ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/learning-objectives-data-abstraction.md

 - Correctly implement a data structure, such as a stack, list, or dictionary, ensuring that it provides all of the functionality required by the structure's specification.
-- After important an existing implementation of a data structure (e.g., a list or a dictionary), confirm that it provides the required functionality and integrate it into an existing program.
+- After importing an existing implementation of a data structure (e.g., a list or a dictionary), confirm that it provides the required functionality and integrate it into an existing program.
 - Adapt an existing implementation of a data structure so that it offers additional and/or different functionality not provided by that structure's standard implementation.
-- Leveraging knowledge of existing data structures, specify the input, output, and behavior of a new data structure to solve a novel problem.
+- Leveraging knowledge of existing data structures like a list or dictionary:
+    - Specify the input, output, and behavior of a new data structure.
-- Design, implement, and document a data structure
+    - Design, implement, and document a new data structure.
+    - Implement and execute a test suite for a new data structure and demonstrate that, for given input and output, its behavior matches the specification.
+    - Integrate the new data structure with the data structures used by an existing program.
+    - Document the trade-offs associated with the implementation of the new data structure, comparing and contrasting it with existing alternatives.

 ### Algorithm Analysis